Does my business have to collect sales taxes?

 Zero-rated supplies include things such as basic groceries (milk, bread and vegetables), agricultural products, prescription drugs and certain medical devices, feminine hygiene products, exports and many transportation services where the origin or destination is outside Canada.

 If your business is located in Quebec, you will have to register for the GST with Revenue Québec.

 Do I have to collect provincial sales taxes?

 Tax exemptions for small vendors vary from province to province.
-In Manitoba and British Colombia, for example, small vendors with total taxable revenues exceeding $10,000 are required to collect provincial taxes.
+In Manitoba and British Columbia, for example, small vendors with total taxable revenues exceeding $10,000 are required to collect provincial taxes.
 There are no exemptions for small suppliers in Saskatchewan.

-How do I charge out-of-province and foreign customers?
+How do I charge out-of-province customers?

 What is an input tax credit?